Image 01 Image 03

 Vijeta Uniyal

-Vijeta Uniyal is an Indian journalist based in Germany.
-He is Senior Distinguished Fellow at the Gatestone Institute.
+Vijeta Uniyal is a writer based in Germany.
+He is Senior Distinguished Fellow of the Gatestone Institute and founder of the "Indians For Israel".

 While Arab and Muslim leaders were calling for blood on the streets with 'new Intifada' and 'days of rage', and German Chancellor Angela Merkel and other EU leaders were lining up to join the chorus to condemn President Donald Trump for daring to recognize Jerusalem as Israel's capital, leading Indian politicians such as Prime Minister Narendra Modi's nationalist BJP party called the government follow US President's example and move the country's embassy to Jerusalem.